bambamboole/laravel-vueform-example/README.md

 * [x] POC Update password form
 * [x] Show feedback of successful form submission
 * [x] POC Update profile form
-* [ ] Conditional fields (as needed for update profile info when the email is not verified it should show an extra link) -> I have no clue why this doesnt work.
+* [ ] Conditional fields (as needed for update profile info when the email is not verified it should show an extra link) -> It is kinda working but needs a page refresh since something is not reactive (maybe)
 * [ ] Make a proper inertia Link component which does not suck.
 * [ ] Should we reimplement [inertias useForm](https://github.com/inertiajs/inertia/blob/master/packages/vue3/src/useForm.ts) or should we continue to build upon it ?
 * [ ] Filled fields have changed border color